BIMIT is self-service BIM production that allows you to convert your registered point cloud into an accurate BIM in a few simple steps.

 Enter BIMIT order page.
 Upload cloud.
 Select scopes if applicable.
 Enter estimated square footage.
 Proceed to payment for deposit.
 You will receive an order confirmation email.

-Bimit final deliverables rely on the accuracy of the point cloud generated from the scanning device, or any other camera used to create and accurately align the point cloud.
+BIMIT final deliverables are “true-to-scan” and rely on the accuracy of the point cloud generated from the scan device.
+We recommend using best scan practices in order to get the most out of your point cloud.

 We can Receive files of up to 5gb on our server, in case you have a bigger file you can copy and paste a Google Drive or Dropbbox link into our upload card.